 Campers: Between 55€ and 70€ per day and per person -> Car rental, camping every evening for the shower, 1-2 small restaurants/apero during the trip, regular coffee breaks.

-Independent Travelers with comfort: Between 70€ and 100€ per day and per person -> Car rental, Accommodation in a guesthouse or airbnb every evening, 1-2 paid activities, 2-3 restaurants during the stay and the rest of the meals cooked in the accommodation
+Independent Travelers with comfort: Between 70€ and 100€ per day and per person -> Car rental, Accommodation in a guesthouse or rental every evening, 1-2 paid activities, 2-3 restaurants during the stay and the rest of the meals cooked in the accommodation.
+Find a place to stay on Booking

 After that I would say that “Sky is the limit” 🙂 With activities every day, all the meals taken at in restaurants and pretty hotel rooms the bill can easily rise to 200€ per day and per person (even much more for those who really love luxury… but these have probably already stopped reading our article before arriving at this paragraph) 😉